porthd/timer/Documentation/ReadMe.md

 the extension reaches `beta` status reached.

+In order to be able to use the plugin, you must integrate the TypoScript for the content element starting from version 12.2.
+(The previously necessary integration via extension constants has been removed.)

 ### Use of the periodic timer (Customtimer)

 The extension currently comes with several periodic timers.
 Two of the timers